Produced by TheMediaDesk, ©2021, updated 2025

 4

-And the woman was clothed in “porphyroun” (purple) and coccum, and “kechrysomene chrysio” (gilded, covered with golden ornaments) and “litho timio kai margaritais” (stones precious and pearls) and holding a “poterion chrysoun” (cup gilded with gold), overfull of “bdelygmaton” (detested and accursed) “akatharta” (impurity / uncleanliness (religious implications)) of the “porneias” of her.
+And the woman was clothed in "porphyroun" (royal (reddish-blue) purple) and "kokkinon" (crimson), and "kechrysomene chrysio" (gilded, covered with golden ornaments) and "litho timio" (stones preciouskai) and "margaritais" (pearls) and holding a "poterion chrysoun" (cup gilded with gold), "gemo" (brimming full) of "bdelygmaton / bdelugma" (disgusting / abhorrent and accursed / abominations ("to reek with foul odor")) "akathartos" (impurity / uncleanliness (religious implications.
+Includes "the demonic")) of the "porneias" (plural: idolatry / general immorality / fornication / etc) of her.

-OK, you have a woman who stole Napoleon's royal robes, holding some of Liberace's tableware, riding on the star of a Midnight Monster Movie, but who takes the list of Seven Deadly Sins as her weekend agenda.
+OK, you have a woman who stole Napoleon's royal robes, holding some of Liberace's tableware, riding on the star of a Midnight Monster Movie, and who takes the classic list of Seven Deadly Sins as just another day at the office.
 Got it.

 5